-• NLCD/MODIS Data Year - the year defined when creating the scenario; it can be either 2001 or 2006.
-Processed 2001 and 2006 crop tables from the U.S. and Canada are stored under the \${SA HOME}/data directory for this tool.
+NLCD/MODIS Data Year - the year defined when creating the scenario; it can be either 2001, 2006, or 2011.
+Processed 2001, 2006, and 2011 crop tables from the U.S. and Canada are stored under the \${SA_HOME}/data directory for this tool.
 The 42 rain-fed and irrigated crops generated from the BELD4 tool and modeled in the FEST-C system are displayed in Table 1.
+Table 2 provides additional information on how crops are mapped for each crop type.
 In addition to crop numbers used in BELD4 (new version of BELD), the table also lists BELD3 (older version) numbers, because we started building the FEST-C system using the BELD3 data.
 Crop numbers used in EPIC modeling often follow the BELD3 crop numbers (from 22 to 63), but the output files from EPIC modeling for use in CMAQ use the BELD4 crop numbers (from 1 to 42).
 If a new crop is to be modeled in the FEST-C system, new crop tables under the SA data directory have to be generated and the BELD4 tool has to be modified as well.